hashamyounis9/schedualer/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Acknowledgments

-- The application is built using the customtkinter library.
+- The application is built using the customtkinter library, make sure to visit the official repo of library here: https://github.com/TomSchimansky/CustomTkinter
-- Special thanks to the Python community for their contributions and support.